l

 Cronyism in the entertainment industry.

 I have to say that I hate “cronyism”.
 I can’t stand trying to make the producer laugh just so they’ll like me.
 I also have to admit that I’m not very good at it.
 But after seeing people do it time and again, I have to admit that it does work sometimes.
 It’s human nature, that’s how it goes, and good for those with that kind of talent.
+Having a address book full of producers and artistic agents can turn out to be an invaluable asset.
+It allows one to forge valuable connections and expand one’s professional network, thereby increasing the chances of securing contracts.

 Difficults Artists.

-Producers are busy trying to manage finances, marketing, security, scenography, laws, pay, finding talent, etc. If you’re a difficult artist or you often make visible mistakes on stage, or even if you’re hard to deal with off-stage, you’ll not only have a hard time fitting in, but you won’t have your contract extended or be re-hired (see my free guide, “5 fatal mistakes that pros no longer make”).
-Producers are constantly analyzing potential problems in their business.
-As a result, they have developed a special ability: “their brains are programmed to eliminate problems!”
+Producers are busy trying to manage finances, marketing, security, scenography, laws, pay, finding talent, etc. If you’re a difficult artist or you often make visible mistakes on stage, or even if you’re hard to deal with off-stage, you’ll not only have a hard time fitting in, but you won’t have your contract extended or be re-hired.
+To find out more, please see the free guide “5 fatal mistakes that pros no longer make”.

 l